turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-5-tests.md

 ### Coverage

-- [ ] US5-GRD-6: It should not colour a cell where the right mouse button is clicked
+- [x] US5-GRD-6: It should not colour a cell where the right mouse button is clicked
-- [ ] US5-GRD-7: It should not colour a cell where the element clicked does not have a key data attribute
+- [x] US5-GRD-7: It should not colour a cell where the origin element clicked does not have a key data attribute

 ## Build tests (BLD)